ZanePage/Website-Creator-Tutorial/README.md

 # Website-Creator-Tutorial
-a website that will guide peope
+a website that will guide people through the creation of there first website